Yaqoot31/Yaqoot31/README.md

 </div>

-A practical field guide distilling nine-plus years of real-world IT leadership — real project recoveries, stakeholder conflicts, budget and deadline crises, and the decisions that resolved them — paired with a hands-on playbook of frameworks, templates, checklists, and an interview-preparation appendix.
+A practical field guide distilling nine-plus years of real-world IT leadership.
+It covers real project recoveries, stakeholder conflicts, budget and deadline crises, and the decisions that resolved them, paired with a hands-on playbook of frameworks, templates, checklists, and an interview-preparation appendix.

 <details>
 <summary><strong>📑 Table of Contents</strong></summary>